© OMTPC

 Address: 1090 Main St, Dwight.

-6. Sunset Cruises – Peerless II & Idyllwood
+8. Sunset Cruises – Peerless II & Idyllwood

-Sunset Cruises was formed to enable passengers looking for an alternative to the larger ships, to enjoy cruising aboard the Peerless II & Idyllwood.
+Sunset Cruises was formed to enable passengers looking for an alternative to the larger ships to enjoy cruising aboard the Peerless II & Idyllwood.
 Captain Potts, will show you Muskoka scenery accessible only by their smaller ships.
 A cruise aboard the Peerless II or the Idyllwood could be described as elegant, intimate, informative, historical, and enjoyable.
 Sunset Cruises, we go where the large boats don’t.
 A unique part of the “Muskoka Experience” must include a cruise on one or more of the three big Muskoka Lakes.
 Details

 Phone: (705)645-2462

-Address: 100 Joseph St. Port Carling, On P0B 1J0
+Address: 100 Joseph St. Port Carling

-Cost: $25 to $50
+Cost: $38 to $58

-7. Lady Muskoka
+9. Lady Muskoka

 The Lady Muskoka cruise will showcase the scenic shorelines of the Muskoka River before sailing out to Lake Muskoka and highlight the famous “Millionaires Row” area with its spectacular summer homes and manicured garden.
 Details